God Himself, the Unique II

 If Your Belief in God Is True, You Will Receive His Care Often

-This brief account allows people to see God’s heart, to see the realness of His essence, to see that God’s anger and the changes in His heart are not without cause.
+This brief account allows people to see God’s heart, to see the realness of His essence, to see that God’s anger and the changes of His intentions are not without cause.
 Despite the stark contrast that God demonstrated when He was wrathful and when He changed His heart, which makes people believe there is a large disconnect or contrast between these two aspects of God’s essence—His anger and His tolerance—God’s attitude toward the repentance of the Ninevites once again allows people to see another side of God’s true disposition.
 God’s change of heart truly allows humanity to once again see the truth of God’s mercy and lovingkindness, and to see the true revelation of God’s essence.
 Humanity has but to acknowledge that God’s mercy and lovingkindness are not myths, nor are they fabrications.
 This is because God’s feeling at that moment was true, and God’s change of heart was true—God indeed bestowed His mercy and tolerance upon humanity once more.

 The True Repentance in the Ninevites’ Hearts Wins Them God’s Mercy and Changes Their Own Outcomes